 Applications deadlines are as follows: October 31 (Winter Break Trips), January 31 (Spring Break Trips), March 31 (Summer Trips).

 For more information about the scholarship fund contact the study abroad staff.

 We support students having safe, wonderful, educational experiences abroad.
 As such, we monitor world events and encourage students to monitor events as well.
-While situations impacting health and safety can occur anywhere, in support of encouraging a safe abroad experience, OIE does not recommend or fund travel to countries where the US State Department has a Level 4 Travel Advisory in effect.
-In the case of a Level 3 Travel Advisory, we encourage students to reconsider travel and typically will not provide funding or recommend travel unless the advisory is location-specific within a country.
-In that case, the request will be reviewed by the university on a case-by-case basis.
-In addition to monitoring US State Department Travel Advisories, CMU also routinely reviews information provided by a security consulting firm, to help us advise students appropriately.
+While situations impacting health and safety can occur anywhere, in support of encouraging a safe abroad experience, OIE does not typically fund, or support, travel to countries where the US State Department has a Level 3 or Level 4 Travel Advisory in effect.
+In cases where a Level 3 Travel Advisory is location-specific within a country, the support requests will be reviewed by the university on a case-by-case basis.
+View OIE's practice statement for additional details.